brentvollebregt/nitratine.net/README.md

   - Home featured post images (and top logo)
   - Blog feed images
   - About experience with images
-- Use remark custom components to remove the need for the YouTube video in the frontmatter?
 - Headers + icons
 - redirects
 - Mocking old style sheet for code